tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/format_queries.md

 ---
 id: format_queries
-title: Formatting queries
+title: Format queries
-description:
+description: Are your ClickHouse queries ugly?
+Here's how to format them in the command line with the ClickHouse query formatter.
 tags:
   - beginner
   - getting-started
 ---

-# Formatting queries
+# Format queries

 ClickHouse comes with a handy query formatter included.